Literary, psychological fiction

 What raises it though is Eliot's intelligence and her writing skill, which manage to squeeze in interesting observation between the lines.
 Her generalizations about the kinds of people found in social settings are particularly entertaining and many of her lines, such those about the place of women, contain ironical digs that her original readers may have missed.

 There is also a slightly disturbing ambiguity in The Mill on the Floss for the modern reader.
 While Maggie is the protagonist with who we are generally in sympathy, in contrast to the narrow-mindedness of relatives and townsfolk, at times it seems the author is playing to a readership who would demand that Maggie's free-spiritedness and disobedience be recognized and punished.

 Maggie's inability to rein in her good-natured impulses and conform to the dour norm of her community causes her great guilt and ultimately a bad end.
 In later works, Eliot is to highlight the contradiction all the more but resolve it differently.

 The Mill on the Floss is not classic, full-blown Eliot, but it's on the way—which is more than can be said for most other romantic literature of the time.

-Who is the narrator at the beginning who returns to the Floss, reminisces about what happened there some years ago and introduces us to the scene inside the Tulliver home to start the narrative?
-That's the last we hear from that perspective.
+But The Mill on the Floss puts a finer point on the impossible narrator.
+At the beginning of the novel a personage arrives on stage to discuss their return to the Floss, reminisces about what happened there some years ago and introduces us to the scene inside the Tulliver home to start the narrative.
+And that's the last we hear from their perspective.
 Did Eliot forget to bring back and explain the observer?
 Did she forget how the novel began and kill off the narrator in the course of the story?
 Or was that simply a ploy to give us an illusion of familiarity at the start, which she consciously dropped once we were caught up in the story ourselves?